muyuuuu/ECG-Platform/README.md

 - [x] Click the save button to store the current electrocardiogram as picture when the electrocardiogram is pausing.
 - [x] Click playback button will replay electrocardiogram.
 - [x] Click save data button will save patient data.
-- [ ] Filling the medical record form.
+- [x] Click the patient_table_data will make a table containing all patient cases.

 ## Result